Shelchamp/CosmicCat/README.md

 Features that were not implemented:

 * Show high scores
+* Add a greater variety of sounnds
+  * Play sound when cat reaches a particular size
+  * Have In Bread Cat purr when it is stationary
+* Allow users to Start and Restart game with button press
+* Draw Game Over screen
 * Mute audio
-* Add a variety of fish models
+* Add a variety of cat models
-* Let users pick from a number of fish to control
+* Let users pick from a number of cats to control
 * Add add volume slider
-* Let users adjust difficulty by increasing or decreasing speed of other fish
+* Let users adjust difficulty by increasing or decreasing speed of other cats